isdampe/bom-au-php/README.md

 #Fetch data from bom.gov.au with PHP
-I need a quick small library for pulling down some json and xml data provided by the Australian Bureau of Meteorology.
+I needed a quick small library for pulling down some json and xml data provided by the Australian Bureau of Meteorology.

 You'll need to manually find your data links / paths on the Bureau's site.